-Drugs which are not licensed or authorised according to applicable regulations cannot be promoted to healthcare professionals, excluding promotional activities during international congresses held in Turkey and information provided personally by the scientific unit of the marketing authorisation or license holder upon the written request of the physician/dentist/pharmacist (Article 6, Regulation on Promotional Activities of Human Medicinal Products (Promotion Regulation)).
+Drugs which are not licensed or authorised according to applicable regulations cannot be promoted to healthcare professionals, excluding promotional activities during international congresses held in Turkey and information provided personally by the scientific unit of the marketing authorisation or license holder upon the written request of the physician/dentist/pharmacist (Article 6, Promotion Regulation).
 The Promotion Regulation also determines an exception for the prohibition of promotion even where the product has a marketing authorisation.
 For the purposes of pharmacovigilance, it can provide information on drugs which have a marketing authorisation but are not available in the market only if:

-There is an alternative reimbursement agreement signed with the Social Security Institution.

-The product is imported on a name based.
+- There is an alternative reimbursement agreement signed with the Social Security Institution. - The product is imported on a name based.